cloudxabide/matrix.lab-OCP3/README.md

   *  IDM (rh7-idm-srv01)

 ### SERAPH
-* NAS host for NFS and iSCSI
+* FreeNAS host for NFS and iSCSI

 ### Other Infrastructure Systems
   *  Ansible Tower?